KeianBarton/ReactReduxPluralsight/notes.md

 ## Implementing Async Redux

-Don't forget when adding a new action and reducer, to update the root reducer
+- Don't forget when adding a new action and reducer, to update the root reducer
+- Centrailise initial Redux state into reducers in initialState.js - helps less hardcoded empty arrays, but also helps developers understand the overall application's structure

+# Async writes in Redux